iaah04/helpful-scripts/knock_knock_sites/README.md

-# Warning
-This scripts are used for comfortable working with archives.
-About Tor.
-I never used it for illegal activities and these scripts only for education and entertainment purpose.

 # Description
 1. make_json.py - write link (only for clear site) and it will create a json files with all links on this site
 2. sort_sites.py - sort union and clear links